divvun/divvun-api/README.md

 ### Prerequisites

-- nightly Rust
 - development package of OpenSSL
 - `divvun-checker` from https://github.com/divvun/libdivvun

-Language files need to be placed in these folders:
+For development, language files need to be placed in these folders:

 Linux: `/home/<username>/.local/share/api-giellalt`